Skip to content

 Sardinia

-One of the most iconic structures in the city of Cagliari, Sardinia, is the Torre del Elefante (Elephant Tower).
+One of the most iconic structures in Cagliari, Sardinia, is the Torre del Elefante (Elephant Tower).
 This medieval tower, built in the 14th century, is located in the historic district of Castello and is a significant historical and architectural landmark in the region.
-The tower is known for its unique design, featuring a large, elephant-shaped sculpture at its entrance, which is where it gets its name from.
+The tower is known for its unique design, featuring a large, elephant-shaped sculpture at its entrance, where it gets its name.

 The Torre del Elefante offers visitors panoramic views of the city and the surrounding area, making it a popular tourist attraction.
 Its strategic location also served as a crucial defence point during ancient times.
-Today, the tower stands as a reminder of the rich history and cultural heritage of Sardinia.
+Today, the tower stands as a reminder of Sardinia’s rich history and cultural heritage.

 15. Roman Amphitheater